Santa Cruz Province, Argentina: Temperatures

 The mean temperatures for the province are relatively cold for its latitude due to the cold Falkland Current.
 The extreme northeast coast is by far the mildest area, with annual temperatures around 8 to 9 C with temperatures inland being 1 °C to 2 °C lower.
 The coldest temperatures are found in the southern parts of the province with an annual mean of 6 C although in the western parts of the province which are at higher altitudes, the mean can be below 5 C and even below 0 C at the highest elevations.
 In the summer, mean temperatures range from 16 C in the North to around 12 C in the south.
 However, temperatures can reach up to 35 C in all parts of the province except at the highest elevations.
 Winters are cold throughout the province, with more uniform temperatures than during the summer; July temperatures average 4 C in the North to 2 C in the southern parts.
 Temperatures can plummet below -20 C in the interior while at the coast, it infrequently drops below -15 C.

 Precipitation

-Owing to the Andes, they block most of the incoming frontal systems and as a result, most of the rainfall occurs in the western side of the Andes, in which precipitation rapidly decreases eastward.
-Much of the province receives less than 200 mm of precipitation a year while in the Andean region which is under more influence from the Pacific, it can receive more than 1,000 mm.
+As the Andes block most precipitation of the incoming frontal systems, most of the rainfall occurs on the western side of the mountains, with precipitation rapidly decreasing as one moves eastward.
+Much of the province receives less than 200 mm of precipitation a year, while the Andean region, which is under greater influence from the Pacific, it can receive more than 1,000 mm.
 Precipitation mainly falls in the form of light rain with heavy rain and thunderstorms being rare, with these two only occurring during the summer.
-In all parts of the province, more precipitation occurs in the winter than in the summer.
+In all parts of the province, more precipitation falls in the winter than in the summer.